 - There are lots of free printables online for the months of the year.
 Here’s just a few that I found and liked:

 - Months of the year coloring pages (great for keeping your preschoolers busy this week)

 - Have a writing exercise: What is your favorite month and why?
 Or List everything interesting that happen in <insert month name here>, like holidays and feast days, birthdays, major historical events etc. Assign a different month to each student, or let them pick their birthday month.

-- Check out the CSH Y1 W 21 post for some fun ideas on using prefixes and suffixes in a game.
+- We are working on prefixes and suffixes.
+Check out the CSH Tour 1 Week 21 post for some fun ideas on using prefixes and suffixes in a game.